-From the graph, we can notice that the biggest percentage represents the teachers belonging to the category 10-20 years of experience, which can be translated to experienced teachers.
+We notice that the biggest percentage represents the teachers belonging to the category 10-20 years of experience, which can be translated to experienced teachers.
 Beside the acquired knowledge and training received while attending their studies, they also have their expertise and experienced in their respective field of study.
 This category is followed by the more than 20 more years' experience and younger.